 ARTICLE X - OTHER WORK IN PROJECT AREA: The City of Prescott, any other contractors, whether under contract with the City, a third party, and/or utilities, may be working within the project area while this Contract is in progress.
 The Contractor herein acknowledges that delays and disruptions may, and in all likelihood, will occur due to other work.
 The Contractor's bid shall be deemed to have recognized and included costs arising from and associated with other work in the project area disclosed by the Contract Documents or which would be apparent to an experienced contractor exercising due diligence during inspection of the project documents, the question-and-answer session in the pre-bid process or during site inspection.
-No payment will be made for any delays or disruptions in the work schedule that are wholly the fault of the contractor, its agents, employees, or any of the contractor's subcontractors.
-In the event that the contractor encounters delay or disruption in the project schedule due to factors not wholly the fault of the contractor or within the contractor's control then the Contract may be adjusted pursuant to the Delay's and Extension of Time provisions of this Contract and a timely request submitted for Contract Amendment.
-Failure to submit a timely request for Contract Amendment shall be deemed a waiver of any entitlement to additional compensation.
+No payment will be made for any delays or disruptions in the work schedule that are wholly the fault of the contractor or within the contractor's control then the Contract may be adjusted pursuant to the Delay's and Extension of Time provisions of this Contract and a timely request submitted for Contract Amendment.
+Failure to submit a timely request for Contract Amendment shall be deemed to additional compensation.